notangelmario/paquet/docs/getting-started.md

 ## Updating

-Paquet will periodically fetch new content using your manifest so you don't have to worry about submitting a new issue each time you update your app.

-We check for app updates daily, so keep that in mind.
+Paquet uses an [update cycle](/docs/updating.md) to keep track of changes made to your app so your app listing is always up-to-date.

 ## Issues